Announcing Tamiko Jones as the New Executive Director - Treasurer

 Imagine enrolling in a job corps program and having your entire life transformed.
 That's exactly what happens to many who pass through CWJC and CMJC.
 Program participants receive training in life skills and job readiness, and, along the way, gain self-confidence, purpose, direction, and hope for the future.
 What a deal!

 Naturally, we wanted in on the action.
 Henry Blackaby said, "Watch to see where God is working and join Him in His work."
-A generous grant from the Texas Baptist Missions Foundation gave us the/a>/p>/p>/a>... [continue]
+A generous grant from the Texas Baptist Missions Foundation gave us the resources to collaborate with CWJC/CMJC in its education emphasis.
+Our goal is to connect leaders and... [continue]

 Go Now Missions: Where college students are sharing the Gospel 365 days a year